elinzer/LGBTees/README.md

 # LGBTees

-### This is my new project, LGBTees - More info coming soon!
+LGBTees is a passion project of mine - I wanted to strengthen my skills and learn new ones, all while highlighting some awesome threads from LGBTQ+ businesses.
+Live link coming soon!

 ### Built with:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)